OpenST/ost-wallet-sdk-ios/README.md

 | **error** <br> **OstError?**	|	ostError object will have details about the error that interrupted the flow	|
 | **data** <br> **[String: Any]?**	|	Json api failure response	|

+## OstWalletUI

+You can use available UI from OstWalletSdk.
+Please refer [OstWalletUI](OstWalletSdk/UI/README.md).

 ## Reference

 For a sample implementation, please see the [Demo App](demo-app)